-Decide whether or not to have a kick-off event and who would be invited (students only, parents, community members, media, administration).
-National Arts in Education Week in the month of September is the perfect time to kick off your Reflections program.
+Decide whether or not to have a kick-off event and who would be invited (students only, parents, community members, media, and administration).
+National Arts in Education Week in September is the perfect time to kick off your Reflections program.
 Visit the National PTA website to get the exact dates each year.

-Send Out Information About The Program To All Families In Your School
+Send Out Information about the Program to All Families in your School

 Use your PTA newsletter, email, website, posters, flyers sent home with the students, and any of your other usual forms of communication.
 Emphasize that this is a program for every student.
-Participating is to be stressed more than winning.
+Participating should be stressed more than winning.

-Talk To The Students And Get Them Excited About Participating.
+Talk to the Students and Get Them Excited About Participating.

 Engaging students and teachers by promoting the program is key.
-Getting teachers engaged and promoting the program by communicating to the students in their classrooms is one of the greatest supports.
+Getting teachers engaged and promoting the program by communicating with the students in their classrooms is one of the greatest supports.
 It is also helpful to have PTA members go to each classroom (especially Art and English classrooms) to talk about the theme and encourage all students to participate.
 Make guidelines available for every student by making a copy of the category rules available in the office or from their teacher, or post a copy of the category rules either in each classroom or several prominent places in the school.
 Get the teachers involved.
 Ask the teachers (including the Fine Arts and/or other elective teachers) to assign the Reflections theme as part of their early Fall curriculum.
-The students then have the option to submit their pieces in the Reflections program.
+The students then have the option to submit their pieces to the Reflections program.